-A Complete Guide to Setting Up a Company in Malta
+A Complete Guide to Starting a Company in Malta

-Are you considering expanding your business’ horizons to the heart of the Mediterranean Sea - Malta?
-Setting up a company in Malta can be an attractive proposition for entrepreneurs due to its strategic location, robust legal framework, and favourable tax regime.
-In this guide, we'll walk you through the process of forming a company in Malta, highlighting its benefits, necessary steps, legal requirements, and other essential considerations.
+Are you thinking of growing your business into the heart of the Mediterranean Sea, Malta?
+Starting a company in Malta can be an appealing proposal for businesses due to its strategic location, strong legal framework, and favourable tax system.
+In this tutorial, we'll lead you through the process, the benefits, stages, legal requirements, and other important factors for starting a business in Malta.

-Malta boasts a competitive corporate tax rate of 35%, with various incentives and tax credits available for eligible companies.
-A full imputation system is applicable.
-Through this system the amount of the tax refund is set at 6/7ths of the tax paid by the company.
-The effective corporate tax rate being paid will be circa 5%.
+Malta has a competitive corporation tax rate of 35%, with a variety of incentives and tax credits available to eligible enterprises.
+A complete imputation system is applicable.
+This approach calculates the tax return to be 6/7ths of the tax paid by the corporation.
+The effective corporate tax rate paid will be around 5%.

-As a member of the European Union, companies registered in Malta benefit from access to the EU's single market and regulatory framework, inclusive of funding, grants and subsidies, where eligible.
+Companies registered in Malta benefit from access to the EU's single market and regulatory framework, including funding, grants, and subsidies where applicable.

-A step-by-step guide to incorporating a company in Malta
+A step-by-step guide to starting a company in Malta

 Setting up a company in Malta involves several steps.
 The below guide will walk you through the whole process step by step.